Azure-Samples/azure-load-testing-samples/azure-cli-samples/rerun-existing-test-run/README.md

 In this sample script we perform the following operations:

-1. Get the most recently run test run Id for a test
+1. Get the most recently run test run ID for a test
 1. Rerun the test
 1. Display the client side metrics for the test run